 The Honors Program provides an experience quite distinct from the normal capstone, Senior Research Seminar.
 While students in the Research Seminar are expected to complete a piece of disciplined scholarly work, an Honors Project is held to higher standards of scholarly quality and represents a much more substantial effort and final product.

+Eligible students pursue yearlong research projects supervised by a faculty advisor.
 Some of our students’ honors projects are available to read on Digital Commons.